 The Commission offers the following recommendations for the Second Session of the Fifty-Fifth Legislature.
-The Commission offers these recommendations in full awareness of the constraints that Article 4, Section 5(B) imposes on the upcoming session.
-Accordingly, the Commission does not intend to request from the Legislative Council Service a discussion draft of a bill that makes the following amendments.
+The Commission offers these recommendations in full awareness of the constraints that Article 4, Section 5(B) of the New Mexico Constitution imposes on the upcoming session.
 If a bill making one or more of the following amendments was drawn and introduced pursuant to a special message of the Governor, the Commission would express its support.